KGB33/ProtonTransfer/README.md

 ## Arguments:
 * -i file name
-  * The name of the data to be analyzed
+  * The name of the data to be analyzed (without the .xyz extension)
 * -g Boolean
   * Optional argument to display a graph of the Indicators distance from the origin